kixx-framework/kixx/README.md

-Kixx
+KIXX
 ====

-The best ECMAScript application development framework ever.
+The best web development framework ever.

-Kixx is a loosely coupled set of tools and libraries used to make designing and building complex Node.js applications better.
-Although not strictly a functional library, it attempts to sprinkle in good functional programming paradigms where appropriate.

 Copyright and License
 ---------------------
-Copyright: (c) 2017 - 2019 by Kris Walker (www.kixx.name)
+Copyright: (c) 2017 - 2023 by Kris Walker (www.kriswalker.me)

 Unless otherwise indicated, all source code is licensed under the MIT license.
 See MIT-LICENSE for details.